SumitKr88/ModularArchitectureSampleApp/README.md

 Modular Architecture is applicable across different mobile development platforms.
 ````
-In this architecture the App is separated into totally isolated Features modules which depend on UI and Core modules.
+In this modular architecture samepl, the App is separated into totally independent Features modules which share/depend on UI and Core modules.
-Modularization can be extended as per need